 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Form taco shells from microwaved cheddar cheese.
+- Make the shells.
+Form taco shells from microwaved cheddar cheese.

-- Cook the ground beef with onion, garlic, tomato paste, and taco seasoning.
+- Cook the filling.
+Cook the ground beef with onion, garlic, tomato paste, and taco seasoning.

-- Divide the meat between the cheddar shells, top with your favorite toppings and serve.
+- Assemble the tacos.
+Divide the meat between the cheddar shells, top with your favorite toppings and serve.

 Can I make the cheddar shells ahead of time?

 Not really.
 They do lose their crunch fairly quickly.
 But they are so easy to make, and they are ready so fast, that I don’t really see it as an issue.